astronomer/docs/astro/create-dedicated-cluster.md

 <TabItem value="aws">

-1. In the Cloud UI, click the name of of your Workspace in the upper left corner, then click **Organization Settings**.
+1. In the Astro UI, click the name of of your Workspace in the upper left corner, then click **Organization Settings**.

 2. Click **Cluster** > **+ Cluster**.